quasarsincrisis/quasarsincrisis.github.io/talks.md

 # Talk Repository

 This page hosts the slides for our scheduled talks.
-Last updated 01/08/19
+Last updated: Thu Aug  1 09:42:15 PDT 2019

 ### Instructions